Want to eat like a Parisian? These specialities are must-eat!

 - The gratinée des Halles : According to the Larousse gastronomique : "Then the onion soup is from Lyon, the gratiné is Parisian".
 It is an onion soup covered with gruyere cheese and baked in the oven.
 This dish was served late at night in the district of Montmartre and in the district of Les Halles to reinvigorate the revellers and fight against the hangover.

 - The bouchées à la reine : It is to regain the favors of Louis XV, that Marie Leszczynska would have invented the bouchées à la reine.
-Her goal was to fill a vol-au-vent of aphrodisiac dishes composed of a salpicon : sweetbreads, lamb's brains, crests and kidneys of cock, small quenelles of poultry lamb, truffles and mushrooms, green olives and a financial sauce.
+Her goal was to fill a vol-au-vent of aphrodisiac dishes composed of a salpicon : sweetbreads, lamb's brains, crests and kidneys of rooster, small quenelles of poultry lamb, truffles and mushrooms, green olives and a financial sauce.
 The bouchées à la reine would not have had the desired effect on the king, but the recipe remained known.
 Since then, the recipe has been reclaimed by many chefs.

 - The croque-monsieur : The croque-monsieur appeared in a Parisian bistro boulevard des Capucines.
 The origin of its name remains unknown even if a legend says that the waiter would have said in the form of a joke to one of his customers that the interior of the croque-monsieur came from human flesh.
 It consists of two slices of sandwich bread, white ham and cheese grilled in a pan.
 If you add an egg to the dish on top, it becomes a croque-madame.
 The croque-monsieur is now a staple of Parisian bistros.